-For further details please do contact us via the website and we will be happy to meet you.
+For further details please do contact us via the website, by email or telephone, and we will be happy to meet you.

 St Marys Lodge is located within the Province of Warwickshire and is situated in the historic Alderson House, which backs on to the medieval Warwick Castle.